jimmyturnip/20210911-dragon-wing-5e/session-01.md

     Descriptors: 92.
 Hurt.
     I'll say it's a member of royalty who's been sent to the monastery to recover from an injury or illness.

-Zothao stands proud, anxious not to represent the monastery in the best light possible, but also assert his authority to this new initiate, a junior member of Dorinei, the capital city's, royalty.
+Zothao stands proud, anxious to represent the monastery in the best light possible, but also to assert his authority to this new initiate, a junior member of Dorinei, the capital city's, royalty.

 People stream past him, but none of them give him a second look.
 Has he missed them?
 No. He groans inwardly as the last people off the ship carry a palanquin.
 Ah.
 So this is the new initiate.
 A royal scion so delicate that they can't even walk themselves off a boat.
 Just his luck.

 ## Scene 2
 **Setup**: Zothao meets the new arrival
 **Altered/Interrupted**: No
 **What's fun about this scene**: Finding out who this person is and interacting with them.

 Zothao moves to greet the palanquin.